Politics and Law Programs

 Politics and Law is a unique program that brings together the complementary disciplines of Political Science and Legal Studies.
 This approach is reflected in its learning goals, its curriculum, its co-curricular opportunities, and the diverse intellectual make-up and personal commitments of its faculty members and students.

-Political Science courses explore American government, comparative politics, and global politics.
+Political Science courses explore American government, and international politics.
 In Legal Studies, students learn about a variety of legal problems and develop insights into the ways that cultural forces, social change, intellectual debate, and historical developments shape law.

 Students in the Politics and Law major will: